marc-medley/CLIQuickstart/README.md

 [Miscellaneous](#miscellaneous-) •
 [Resources](#resources-)

+**TODO**

+* change `main.swift` file to `@main` attribute
+* find where the resources are placed after build on various computer platforms.
+On macOS, include build types: command line, Xcode with Package.swift and a generated Xcode project.
+    *

 _`CLIQuickstartTool` is a quickstart template for a library with a command line interface tool based on the Swift Package Manager.
 The package provides both an executable module and a core framework module.
 The executable plus core approach allows the `CLIQuickstartLib` framework to also be used as dependency in other Swift Packages._

 **Options:**